-We make parents aware of our policy by publicly displaying on our website.
+We make parents aware of our policy on display boards and on the school website.

-L. Partnerships with other agencies
+M. Partnerships with other agencies

 The school recognises that it is essential to establish positive and effective working relationships with other agencies.

 All schools and colleges should allow access for children and families service staff from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, an assessment including under section 17 or section 47.
 Consent from the parent and child (where of sufficient age and understanding) is required for assessments by the prevention service or under section 17.